‘Navigators & Naturalists’ – the verdict from leading historians

 “‘Navigators & Naturalists’ is a “rollicking good read.
 And more to the point, it’s our history.”
 However the ‘Otago Daily Times’ was the only newspaper to do a full review.
 Political reporter Michael Houlahan described the book as ‘thrilling’ and wrote “In this large and lavishly-illustrated volume, the former chairman of the Auckland Regional Council makes a compelling case…However Lee has his own insights and own voice…As a biologist Lee is outstanding in recognising the ground breaking work of French botanists, zoologists and scientists.
 He also has the flair to bring these long ago voyages to life…”

-Unfortunately back in Auckland, ‘Navigators’ was rejected by the Auckland Writers’ Festival.
-But the cold shoulder from the local literary elite was more than made up for by a wonderfully generous email sent to me in February by Professor of History and author Paul Moon: “I finished your book on Friday, and if you don’t mind, I thought I would share my impression of it with you.
+And this from a wonderfully generous email sent to me in February by Professor of History and author Paul Moon: “I finished your book on Friday, and if you don’t mind, I thought I would share my impression of it with you.
 Production-wise, it’s wonderful, but its real contribution and worth lies in the quality of its scholarship.
 This is an extraordinary work in many respects.
 It effectively offers readers a new dimension of the country’s early colonial history, and provides a specifically French complexion as a counterpoint to the Anglo-Saxon one we’re more familiar with.
 The writing style is ideally suited to the content, and the sheer quantity of detail means that it will become a crucial resource for scholars from this point onwards.
 It also advances our perspective of the periods covered.
 In this sense, it is not only an account of the French in the region until the early 1820s, but also is a work that shapes how the encounters between Maori and Europeans are understood more generally in the era.”

 And in late March I received another generous commendation from Emeritus Professor Kerry Howe, Pacific historian, yachtsman and author: “I’ve just finished your book.
 I want to say how much I enjoyed it, and how I think it is such a great contribution.
 Its strengths are many.
 And, in no particular order, I think the main ones are these: